gmail storagestorage cleanupgmail filters

 1. Scans your entire inbox in under 5 minutes

-3. Categorizes attachments by type, size, and importance
+3. Sorts attachments by type, size, and importance

-4. Suggests safe deletions while protecting critical files
+4. Suggests safe deletions while leaving critical files alone

-5. Shows exact storage recovery before you commit
+5. Shows your exact storage recovery before you commit

 Smart Features